Azreyo/CEngine/README.md

+> ⚠️ Currently inactive and can be broken

 # CEngine

 CEngine is a memory scanning and modification tool designed for game modders, developers, and enthusiasts.
 It allows you to examine and modify game memory values in real-time through an intuitive graphical interface.